-With an impressive 12-cup capacity, two pre-set timers and superior flavor extracting prowess, there’s a lot more to love about this smart machine that just looks, which is why it is one of the very best coffee makers we’ve tested to date.
-Fans of the well-known American brand, best known for its iconic stand mixers, may also be impressed with the price-tag, which is pitched at a very reasonable $109.99.
+With an impressive 12-cup capacity, two pre-set timers, and superior flavor-extracting prowess, there’s a lot more to love about this smart machine than just looks, which is why it is one of the very best coffee makers we’ve tested to date.
+Fans of the well-known American brand, best known for its iconic stand mixers, may also be impressed with the price tag, which is pitched at a very reasonable $109.99.

-She usually gets her caffeine fix via Nespresso pods, for ease and convenience, and takes her coffee strong and black, no-frills.
-Black Americano is her preference from coffee shops, or a quick Espresso if she’s chasing a late-night deadline.
-She and her husband put the KitchenAid Drip Coffee Maker to the test every day for two weeks, checking for consistency, flavor and ease of use.
+She usually gets her caffeine fix via Nespresso pods for ease and convenience and takes her coffee strong and black, no-frills.
+Black Americano is her preference for coffee shops or a quick Espresso if she’s chasing a late-night deadline.
+She and her husband put the KitchenAid Drip Coffee Maker to the test every day for two weeks, checking for consistency, flavor, and ease of use.

 KitchenAid KCM1208 Drip Coffee Maker: First impressions

-I did have to pull the machine forward to access the water tank but it’s a lightweight unit and the task never felt difficult or annoying.
-In fact, this is the only filter machine I’ve tested with a removable tank – complete with handle to carry to the sink – and it was much easier to fill than trying to angle a jug into tiny reservoir inlets, usually at the rear of the machine.
+I did have to pull the machine forward to access the water tank, but it’s a lightweight unit, and the task never felt difficult or annoying.
+In fact, this is the only filter machine I’ve tested with a removable tank – complete with a handle to carry to the sink – and it was much easier to fill than trying to angle a jug into tiny reservoir inlets, usually at the rear of the machine.

-The digital display and control panel is a little daunting at first glance and more complex than other filter machines we’ve tested.
-There are nine push buttons under the display, which include the on/off button, timer controls, intensity settings and hotplate temperature.
+The digital display and control panel are a little daunting at first glance and more complex than other filter machines we’ve tested.
+There are nine push buttons under the display, which include the on/off button, timer controls, intensity settings, and hotplate temperature.
 There is also a clean icon that will flash after 100 cycles to indicate it is time to descale.

 KitchenAid KCM1208 Drip Coffee Maker: Product specifications